-- ► Turning to food right after being upset. - Shutting down when something bad happens.
+- Turning to food right after being upset. - Shutting down when something bad happens.
 Feelings that don't get talked about cause more stress.
 This can lead to many bad things, including stress eating. - Eating too much food.
-Are you eating much more than most people would eat in the same situation?
-Eating too much means more than snacking on a brownie.
-It's finishing off 4 brownies at a time. - Eating in secret.
-Would you
+Does your son eat much more than most people would eat in the same situation?
+It's more than snacking on a brownie.
+It's finishing off 4 brownies at a time.
+That could be a clue.